stevendelro/Portfolio/README.md

 }, [route, query])
 ```

-If you're viewing this on GitHub, of course you aren't going to see the correct syntax highlighting.
-Head over to: https://www.stevenlives.com/work/portfolio#syntax-highlighting-with-prismjs if you're interested to see how it came out.

-Having said that, this leads me to my next topic:

 #### Using the Github API as a pseudo CMS to showcase my projects.

 I struggled to come up with what I should do with my Work page.